-Within Optimal Trace Enterprise, everything associated with a particular set of requirements is contained within a project.
+Within Optimal TraceTM Enterprise, everything associated with a particular set of requirements is contained within a Project.

-Each project consists of collections of packages, simple requirements, structured requirements, actors, glossaries, and a number of additional entities such as notes and links.
+Each project consists of collections of Packages, Requirements (Simple and Structured), Actors, Glossaries and a number of additional entities such as Notes and Links.

-All Optimal Trace projects are created initially from project templates.
-Using these in conjunction with custom properties allows you to provide sets of pre-configured properties that can be used for all your projects.
+All Optimal Trace projects are created initially from Project Templates.
+Providing these in conjunction with custom properties means that you can provide sets of pre-configured properties that can be used for all your projects.
 Corporate standards can be encouraged and sets of useful information introduced from project inception across the enterprise.

-Note: Besides containing sets of custom properties, project templates can contain specific pre-built project elements such as glossary items, packages, simple and structured Requirements, etc.
+Note: Project Template & Usage Scenarios.
+Aside from containing sets of Custom Properties Project Templates can contain specific pre-built project elements such as Glossary items, Packages, Simple and Structured Requirements etc.

-You may want to consider creating templates of common flows that tend to recur across your projects.
-For example, login is a common repetitive flow.
+You may want to consider creating templatized common flows such as login etc. that can tend to recur across your projects and storing them in a company standard template.

-5.1 Creating a New Project
+6.1 New Project Option

-Use this option to set up a new project.
-This is the first step in gathering requirements with Optimal Trace Enterprise.
+Use this option to set up a new Project.
+This is the first step in gathering requirements with Optimal TraceTM Enterprise.